 \end{theo}

-\begin{theo}[Central limit theorems] Consider a random walk in an i.i.d. environment in dimensions $d \geq 2$.
-Let $ l \in \mathbb S^{d-1} $ and $ M \geq 15 d+5 $.
-Assume that the random walk satisfies condition $(P)_M|l$. \begin{itemize} \item[a)] (Annealed central limit theorem) If $(E')_2$ is satisfied then
+\begin{theo}[(Central limit theorems)] Consider a random walk in an i.i.d. environment in dimensions $d \geq 2$.
+Let $ l \in\mathbb S^{d-1} $ and $ M \geq15 d+5 $.
+Assume that the random walk satisfies condition $(P)_M\mid l$. \begin{longlist}[(a)] \item[(a)] (Annealed central limit theorem.)
+If $(E')_2$ is satisfied, then

-converges in law under $P_0$ as $\epsilon \to 0$ to a Brownian motion with non-degenerate covariance matrix. \item[b)] (Quenched central limit theorem) If $(E')_{176d}$ is satisfied, then $\P$-a.s. we have that
+converges in law under $P_0$ as $\varepsilon\to0$ to a Brownian motion with non-degenerate covariance matrix. \item[(b)] (Quenched central limit theorem.)
+If $(E')_{176d}$ is satisfied, then $\mathbb{P}$-a.s. we have that

-converges in law under $P_{0,\omega}$ as $\epsilon\to 0$ to a Brownian motion with non-degenerate covariance matrix. \end{itemize} \end{theo}
+converges in law under $P_{0,\omega}$ as $\varepsilon\to0$ to a Brownian motion with non-degenerate covariance matrix. \end{longlist} \end{theo}

-Removing the "towards the asymptotic direction" is a real improvement: in section~\ref{example-dirichlet}, we will give some examples of environments (in the class of Dirichlet environments) that satisfy $(E'_\beta)$ but not towards the asymptotic direction.
-For those environments, our new theorems allows to prove a LLN or CLT.
-Furthermore, our final goal would be to get a ballisticity condition that depends only locally on the environment (i.e. a condition that depends only on the law of the environment at one point).
-Condition $(E')_\beta$ is local, whereas $(E')_\beta$ towards the asymptotic dimension is not: removing the "towards the asymptotic direction" is then a first step in this direction.
-Ideally, we would also need to get rid of condition $(P)_M|l$, that is not local either.
+Removing the ``towards the asymptotic direction'' is a real improvement: in Section~\ref{example-dirichlet}, we will give some examples of environments (in the class of Dirichlet environments) that satisfy $(E'_\beta)$ but not towards the asymptotic direction.
+For those environments, our new theorems allow to prove a LLN or CLT.
+Furthermore, our final goal would be to get a ballisticity condition that depends only locally on the environment (i.e., a condition that depends only on the law of the environment at one point).
+Condition $(E')_\beta$ is local, whereas $(E')_\beta$ towards the asymptotic dimension is not: removing the ``towards the asymptotic direction'' is then a first step in this direction.
+Ideally, we would also need to get rid of condition $(P)_M\mid l$, that is not local either.
 This is a much more difficult problem, not solved even in the uniformly elliptic case.

-\begin{rmq} The condition of theorem \ref{tails-improved} is sharp under the following assumption on the tail behavior of the environment at one site: there exists some $(\beta_{e})_{e\in U}$, $\beta_e\geq 0$, and a positive constant $C>1$ such that for all $e\in U$
+\begin{rem} The condition of Theorem \ref{tails-improved} is sharp under the following assumption on the tail behavior of the environment at one site: there exists some $(\beta_{e})_{e\in U}$, $\beta_e\geq0$, and a positive constant $C>1$ such that for all $e\in U$